KacperGierycz/KacperGierycz/README.md

 # My Interest in Java

-Web development: Spring, Spring Boot, MVC, REST API, and things that go with it: Hibernate, SQL, JDBC, JSP, Thymeleaf, Bootstrap, Jenkins, Tomcat, Angular, HTML, CSS, JavaScript.
+Web development: Spring, Spring Boot, MVC, REST API, and things that go with it: Hibernate, SQL, JDBC, JSP, Hibernate, JSON, Thymeleaf, Bootstrap, Jenkins, Tomcat, Angular, HTML, CSS, JavaScript.
 All these wonderful and useful aspects of web programming are included in my projects.

 My personal favorites are algorithms and programmatic challenges.